Wolf interval: Five-limit tuning

 They are not diminished sixths, but relative to the Pythagorean perfect fifth they are less consonant (about 20 cents flatter) and hence, they might be considered to be wolf fifths.
-The corresponding inversion is an impure perfect fourth(also called Acute Fourth) of size 27:20 (about 520 cents).
+The corresponding inversion is an impure perfect fourth (also called Acute Fourth) of size 27:20 (about 520 cents).
 For instance, in the C major diatonic scale, an impure perfect fifth arises between D and A, and its inversion arises between A and D.

 Since in this context the term perfect is interpreted to mean 'perfectly consonant', the impure perfect fourth and perfect fifth are sometimes simply called the imperfect fourth and fifth.
 However, the widely adopted standard naming convention for musical intervals classifies them as perfect intervals, together with the octave and unison.
 This is also true for any perfect fourth or perfect fifth which slightly deviates from the perfectly consonant 4:3 or 3:2 ratios.
 For instance, those tuned using 12 tone equal or quarter-comma meantone temperament.
 Conversely, the expressions imperfect fourth and imperfect fifth do not conflict with the standard naming convention when they refer to a dissonant augmented third or diminished sixth, e.g. the wolf fourth and fifth in Pythagorean tuning.

-"Taming the wolf"
+Practical solutions

 Wolf intervals are a consequence of mapping a two-dimensional temperament to a one-dimensional keyboard.

 The only solution is to make the number of dimensions match.
 That is, either: